 We are prioritizing actions that proactively address the effects of climate change through the mitigation of physical impacts of climate on our communities while reducing our own impact on the environment.
-We'll also assume a leading role in the development of innovative products, services, and experiences for our customers that help address the impact on them.

-We are focused on increasing our collaboration with policy makers, industry peers, and community leaders to ensure climate impacts are considered when developing and managing investment strategies and business goals.
+We'll also assume a leading role in the development of innovative products, services, and experiences for our customers that help address the impact on them climate impacts are considered when developing and managing investment strategies and business goals.
 We are committed to understanding the impacts of climate change on our business and industry.
 Climate change affects our health, quality of life, and the rate of economic growth.
 While we're all impacted by climate change, society's most vulnerable populations are the ones most negatively affected.